Weather Pressure and Migraines

 Preventing Atmospheric Pressure Migraines

-As with most prevention methods for treating migraine, these recommendations are similar and do not stray far from what most people living with migraines are already doing to live a more pain-free life.
+As with most prevention methods for treating migraine, these recommendations regarding weather pressure and migraines are similar and do not stray far from what most people living with migraines are already doing to live a more pain-free life.
 Things to do to help maintain a healthy, well-balanced lifestyle with migraine include:

 - Sticking to a regular sleep schedule because sleep hygiene is important.